pgmorales76/prework_301/arrow_function_expressions.md

 # Arrow Function Expressions

-An arrow function expression is a compact alternative to a traditional function expression
+An arrow function expression is a compact alternative to a traditional function expression.

 It has some semantic differences and deliberate limitations in usage: